 4. Determine how to enter the calculation into the Xero payroll system.

 Bear in mind that the hours in Xero Payroll are only a representation of Days or Weeks – based on the information in the employees Employment Tab.
 As an example, for an employee with standard hours of 5 days x 8 hours in their employment tab, 8 hours would represent 1 day’s Sick Leave, or 0.2 Weeks Annual Leave.
-I recommend always converting the hours in Xero Payroll in your mind to days or weeks.
+Think in days/weeks! - the number of hours are just a representation of days or weeks.

 When calculating payouts, you will likely be paying out for a number of weeks or days.
 However, these weeks or days will be entered into Xero Payroll as hours, based on the standard hours in the employment tab.

 An employee has standard hours of 8 hours a day x 5 days a week which would earn them $1000 a week from 40 hours at $25 an hour.
 But on average they work 43.5 hours a week ($1087.50 average weekly earnings).
-When they take Annual Leave for a week the amount to be paid out will be entered into Xero Payroll as 40 hours at $27.19 an hour to total $1087.50.
-The hourly rate is lifted.
+When they take Annual Leave for a week the amount to be paid out will be entered into Xero Payroll as 40 hours.
+Xero Payroll will lift the hourly rate to $27.19 an hour to total $1087.50.

 Below is a generalised summary of how to make the calculations.
 I’ve simplified this to explain the terminology and the basics of when each method is used.
 There are exceptions, and sometimes multiple other factors to consider to determine which method to use, and I have not addressed any of those complexities in this blog.